iterative/ldb-resources/documentation/Command-summary.md

 $ ldb add 0x456FED 0x5656FED    # result: objects id 0x456FED 0x5656FED added to dataset
 ```

-2. `object_path` - any valid path registered with `ADD-STORAGE` to objects and annotations in storage.
-The path can be fully qualified (down to an object), or reference a folder.
-In all cases, `ADD` calls `INDEX` to index the content of path first.
+2. `object_path` - can be fully qualified (down to an object), or reference a folder.
+If `object-path` is fully qualified, LDB tries to obtains object hashsum and match it to known objects.
+If hashsum is not known, LDB falls back to indexing the containing folder (if permitted by storage rules).
+If `object-path` is a folder in the first place, `ADD` proceeds to call `INDEX` before serving the content of path.

 ```
 $ ldb stage ds:cats ./
-$ ldb add gs://my-datasets/cats/white-cats/  # location registered but not recently idexed
+$ ldb add gs://my-datasets/cats/white-cats/  # location is registered but folder contains unindexed data indexing gs://my-datasets/cats/white-cats/
+  23 objects found, 20 new objects added to index, 3 annotations updated 23 objects added to workspace (ds:cats)
 ```

 3. `object_path` - any valid *fs* path NOT registered with `ADD-STORAGE`.
 The path can be fully qualified (down to objects), or reference a folder.
 When `ADD` is called on unregistered fs path, it expects annotations in default format and works in the following way: